 LJA believes in providing a rich variety of experiences.
 During the school day students will experience music, art, or physical education every day.
-All students will have enrichment opportunities and interventions or acceleration each day during our midday programming.
 Access to after-school sports are coordinated through the Parks and Recreation programs.
 We also have Girls on the Run teams and offer after school clubs from October-May.

 + How do you accommodate learning differences, i.e., the academically gifted and the educationally challenged?